algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-17-python-guide.md

 #### Calling Other Algorithms and Managing Data

-To call other algorithms or manage data from your algorithm, use the [Algorithmia Python Client](#python-client) which is automatically available to any algorithm you create on the Algorithmia platform.
+To call other algorithms or manage data from your algorithm, use the <a href="http://developers.algorithmia.com/application-development/guides/python/">Algorithmia Python Client</a> which is automatically available to any algorithm you create on the Algorithmia platform.

 When designing your algorithm, don't forget that there are special data directories, `.session` and `.algo`, that are available only to algorithms to help you manage data over the course of the algorithm execution.